FranziskaBentz/CP-drug-res-HGSOC/README.md

 # CP-drug-res-HGSOC
 Supplementary code repository for the manuscript: "Integrated multiomics profiling of adavosertib and paclitaxel drug resistance in ovarian cancer uncovers therapeutic vulnerabilities to overcome chemoresistance" by Raivola and Rantanen et al. (add doi once available)

 This repository contains only the cell painting analysis.
-All other analysis conducted in the study can be found here: (add link)
+All other analysis conducted in the study can be found here: Rantanen, Frida; Dini, Alice; Barker, Harlan; Bentz, Franziska; Paavolainen, Lassi; Ungureanu, Daniela (2025), “Integrated Multi-omics Profiling of Cell Cycle Checkpoint Blockade Responses in Ovarian Cancer”, Mendeley Data, V1, doi: 10.17632/dd6bvtrv9b.1

 Imaging data was acquired using an Opera Phenix and preprocessed using the BIAS software (https://single-cell-technologies.com/bias-2/) and CellProfiler (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04344-9).
 For more details, see the method section of the original publication.
 Features extracted using CellProfiler are publicly available here: (link).
 Analysis was done on > 25000 cells using > 900 morphological features of the cells, nuclei and nucleolei.